gamedevware/charon/docs/advanced/commands/generate_haxe_code.rst

      # This optimization eliminates helper methods for accessing localized text, instead providing
      # accessors that deal directly with lists of localized texts.
      --optimizations rawLocalizedTexts

+     # Keeps text properties carrying a vector, rectangle or tags editor as plain strings.
+     # By default such a property is renamed to '<Name>Raw' and a parsed accessor taking its place
+     # is generated.
+This optimization skips the parsing helpers and leaves the property untouched.
+     --optimizations rawCompositeTypes

      # Disables string pooling during game data loading.
      # Turning off string pooling can yield a minor performance improvement at the cost of increased